GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythTrack.md

 https://youtu.be/BfrUQA2tb6M?t=136
 31,107,319 views July 31, 2018

-* "Come and join the Hive Mind Party dressed *to kill*" individuality and ITS HARD freedom.
+* "Come and join the Hive Mind Party dressed *to kill*" individuality and [IT'S HARD](https://en.wikipedia.org/wiki/It%27s_Hard) freedom.

 * "The girls smile And people forget The snow packs as the skier tracks"